Data protection

 Data processing outside the European Union / EEA

-Data processing in third countries does not take place as a matter of principle, as we or the service provider have restricted the storage location to data centers in the EU or the EEA.
+Data processing in third countries does not take place, as we or the service provider have restricted the storage location to data centers in the EU or the EEA.

-However, we cannot rule out the possibility that the service provider also uses servers outside the EU or EEA or that the routing of data takes place via Internet servers that are located outside the EU or EEA.
+However, we cannot rule out the possibility that the service provider also uses servers outside the EU or the EEA or that data is routed via internet servers located outside the EU or the EEA.

-Through our social media presence, your data is also processed in the USA, among other places.
-The legal basis for this data transfer is the adequacy decision adopted by the European Commission on 10.07.2023 for the so-called EU-US Data Privacy Framework.
+Through our social media presences, your data is also processed in the USA, among other places.
+The legal basis for this data transfer is the adequacy decision adopted by the European Commission on July 10, 2023 for the so-called EU-US Data Privacy Framework.
 This contains framework conditions that are intended to serve as suitable guarantees for the secure transfer of data between the EU and the USA.
 The prerequisite for this is that US companies join the EU-US Data Privacy Framework by committing to fulfill detailed data protection obligations.
-This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google for (non-HR data).
+This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google, for (non-HR data).

 Storage duration

 Your personal data that we process as part of your use of “Microsoft Teams” will generally be deleted as soon as it is no longer required for the purposes for which it was collected.
-A requirement for storage may exist in particular if the data is still needed to fulfill contractual services and to be able to check and grant or defend against warranty or guarantee claims.
-In the case of the statutory retention obligations of 6 years or 10 years according to commercial and tax law, deletion only comes into consideration after the expiry of the respective retention obligation.
-If and insofar as the processing is based on your consent, the data will only be stored until you revoke your consent, unless there is also another legal basis for the processing.
+A requirement for storage may exist in particular if the data is still required in order to fulfill contractual services and to be able to check and grant or defend against warranty or guarantee claims.
+In the case of statutory retention obligations of 6 years or 10 years under commercial and tax law, deletion will only be considered after expiry of the respective retention obligation.
+If and insofar as the processing is based on your consent, the data will only be stored until you withdraw your consent, unless there is another legal basis for the processing.

 Your rights as a data subject

-As a data subject, you may at any time exercise the rights granted to you by the GDPR insofar as they apply to the processing:
+As a data subject, you can assert the rights granted to you by the GDPR at any time, insofar as these apply to the processing:

 • the right to information as to whether and which of your data is being processed (Art.
-15 DS-GVO)
+15 GDPR)

-• the right to request the correction or completion of data concerning you (Art.
-16 DS-GVO)
+• the right to request the rectification or completion of data concerning you (Art.
+16 GDPR)

-• the right to have the data concerning you deleted in accordance with Art.
-17 DS-GVO
+• the right to erasure of the data concerning you in accordance with Art.
+17 GDPR

-• the right to request restriction of the processing of the data in accordance with Art.
-18 DS-GVO
+• the right to request a restriction on the processing of data in accordance with Art.
+18 GDPR

-• the right to data transfer in accordance with Art.
-20 DS-GVO;
+• the right to data portability in accordance with Art.
+20 GDPR;

-• the right to object to future processing of data concerning you in accordance with Art.
-21 DS-GVO
+• the right to object to the future processing of data concerning you in accordance with Art.
+21 GDPR

 Revocability of your consent

-If the processing takes place on the legal basis of consent, this can be revoked at any time.
-The revocation shall not affect the lawfulness of the processing carried out until the revocation (Art.
-7 (21) DS-GVO).
+If the processing takes place on the legal basis of consent, this consent can be withdrawn at any time.
+The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal (Art.
+7 (21) GDPR)

-You have the right to lodge a complaint about our processing of personal data with a data protection supervisory authority.
+You have the right to lodge a complaint about our processing of your personal data with asupervisory authority for data protection.

 VI Implementation of competitions

-The purpose of the data processing is the implementation and processing of competitions, in particular the verification of the eligibility to participate, as well as the determination of the winners.
-Participation in the competition is only possible if you provide us with the above data, otherwise no contact can be made in the context of a prize notification.
+The purpose of data processing is the implementation and processing of competitions, in particular the verification of eligibility to participate and the determination of winners.
+Participation in the competition is only possible if you provide us with the aforementioned data, as otherwise we will not be able to contact you in the context of a prize notification.

-If you participate in one of our sweepstakes, you consent to the processing of data for the aforementioned purposes.
-The data processing is therefore based on your consent (Art.
+If you take part in one of our competitions, you consent to data processing for the stated purposes.
+The data processing therefore takes place on the basis of your consent (Art.
 6 para.
-1 lit. a DSGVO).
+1 lit. a GDPR).

 Another legal basis for the processing of personal data is the fulfillment of a contract.
 (Art.
 6 para.
-1 lit. b DSGVO), provided that the personal data are processed exclusively for the purpose of determining and notifying the winners and for the transmission of the prize.
+1 lit. b GDPR), provided that the personal data is processed exclusively for the purpose of determining and notifying the winners and for transmitting the prize.

 Sources and categories of personal data processed